-The rest of hydrological inputs were monthly precipitation and potential evapotranspiration time series, integrated on the surface of the five sub-basins.
-The former were constructed using point data from 12 rainfall stations, well-distributed through the basin, whereas the latter was estimated via the Penman-Monteith method.
-Irrigation demands were approximated by assuming an average annual value of 6500 m/ha of irrigated land.
+The remaining hydrological inputs were monthly precipitation and potential evapotranspiration time series, integrated on the surface of the five sub-basins.
+The former were constructed via the Thiessen method using point data from 12 rainfall stations, well-distributed through the basin, whereas the latter was estimated via the Penman-Monteith method, on the basis of land-use information.
+Theoretical irrigation needs were approximated by assuming an average annual value of 6500 m/ha of irrigated land, which corresponds to an annual demand of 226 hm with unknown (a priori) allocation.